chrisjshore/db2rest/README.md

 Once the image is pulled and container is running, run ```docker exec -ti db2rest bash```.
 While in the container run the stage.sh script to build the development environment.

 ## Running
-After the script has completed run ```make``` then ```./db2rest``` to start the application.
+After the script has completed, cd into /database and run ```make``` then ```./db2rest``` to start the application.
 You can test the API endpoints using Postman, Insomnia, HTTPie, or similar tools.
 The API will return a JSON object with a SQL code of zero on success.
 If you stop the instance and try to stop it again, it will return a JSON object with the SQL code and related error message from the sqlca struct.
 Same pattern for trying to start the instance when it is already started.

 ### Examples using HTTPie:
 ```http localhost:8080/stopinstance``` \